 The typical entry requirement is a first degree in History or a relevant discipline, normally an upper second or above or equivalent.
-English language requirement IELTS 6.5 (with a minimum of 5.5 in each component) or Swansea University recognised equivalent.
+English language requirement IELTS 6.5 or Swansea University recognised equivalent.

 Months of entry